top of page

 Partners: Julia Knight (Mount Sinai Hospital); Stephen Matthews (Lunenfeld Tanenbaum Research Institute & University of Toronto); Prakesh Shah (Mount Sinai Hospital & University of Toronto); Rayjean Hung ((Lunenfeld Tanenbaum Research Institute & University of Toronto); Robert Levitan (CAMH); Jennifer Jenkins (University of Toronto); Derrick Ssewanyana (Lunenfeld Tanenbaum Research Institute)

-Love Together Parent Together (L2P2) Program
+Love Together Parent Together (L2P2) & Grow Together, Thrive Together (G2T2) Programs

 Funder: CIHR Operating Grant